Jannat150/Ecommerce-Follow-Along/README.md

 - Obtain first-hand experience designing a responsive layout in grid or flexbox to show several cards.
 - Enhance my skillset in UI/UX design by uncluttering and presentation of information in a clear and visually coherent form.

+# E-Commerce Application - MERN Stack Project (Milestone 9)

+### Overview
+In Milestone 9, I will be focused on creating a frontend form that allows users to input product details.
+This form features fields for the product's name, description, price, and the option to upload multiple images.
+The information collected will be stored in the database and displayed on the product home page, which was developed in a previous milestone.
+I also explored additional functionalities like admin-only access and role-based restrictions for product uploads.

+### Key Features 🚀
+Product Input Form: A form tailored for entering product details such as name, description, price, and images.
+Multiple Image Upload: The capability to upload and showcase several product images.
+Role-Based Access (Optional): We looked into features that restrict product uploads to admins or users with shop profiles.

+### Learning Outcomes 🎯
+By the end of this milestone, I have acquired the following skills:
+- Designing a product submission form that collects essential product information.
+- Handling multiple image uploads through the form.
+- Preparing product data for future storage in the database and display.
+- Investigating user roles and permissions, including admin-only upload access.